esmBot/esmBot/src/api/IMPLEMENTATION.md

 ### Direct Posting

-The image API will attempt to respond to a command by itself if all of the following criteria is met:
+The media API will attempt to respond to a command by itself if all of the following criteria is met:

 - The original request was done through an interaction/slash command
 - The bot's application/user ID is specified on the API server through the `CLIENT_ID` environment variable